Matt and Jay prepare to help recovery the remotely operated vehicle (under the watchful eye of chief scientist Erik Cordes).

 After 14 days, 10 dives, 6 collections, and roughly 150 pots of coffee — our first adventure at sea is nearing its end.
 With our worries and expectations well behind us, our experiences will continue to build until the moment we reach land.
 In this huge expanse of water we know so little about, we were given the opportunity to make a small dent in understanding the complex unknown territory of the deep sea.

-Initially, we were challenged with "learning the ropes" of life on a ship.
+Initially, we were challenged with learning the ropes of life on a ship.
 Sleeping in particularly small bunks was no easy task, especially while attempting to prevent being tossed out of bed due to the motions of our vessel.
 Another important area requiring adaptation was eating: mariners have somewhat odd eating times; for example, dinner starts at 4:30 pm!
-Fortunately, getting adjusted to military time was easier than we expected.
+Regarding timing, getting adjusted to military time was easier than we expected it to be.

 When samples were collected, our nights were somewhat extended.
 Each sample collected from the ocean must be photographed, identified, measured, and preserved.
 This took considerably longer than one might expect, particularly given the care required for this procedure.